Manual PMS install on Proxmox¶

 Hard Drive setup¶

-The following section details the steps to identify, mount and partition the hard drives in your system.
+This section covers how to identify, partition, format, and mount the hard drives in your system.

 Success